 If you're looking for a career with a difference, you might want to consider becoming a Clinical Prosthetist.

 The craft of prosthetics is the evaluation, fabrication and custom fitting of artificial limbs or (more correctly) prostheses.
-The profession uniquely combines art with science and is rewarding because of the personal satisfaction that comes with improving the quality of life for amputees.
+The profession uniquely combines art with science and is rewarding because of the personal satisfaction that comes with improving the quality of life for our patients.

-Clinical Prosthetists are part of the clinical team that provides rehabilitation services for amputees (the other team members being a consulting Orthopaedic Surgeon and a Physiotherapist).
-They are responsible for taking measurements and casts of the patient's residual limb, designing the artificial limb to best suit the amputee's needs, selecting components and fitting the specially-made limb.
+Clinical Prosthetists are part of the clinical team that provides rehabilitation services for patients (the other team members being a consulting Orthopaedic Surgeon and a Physiotherapist).
+They are responsible for taking measurements and casts of the patient's residual limb, designing the artificial limb to best suit the their needs, selecting components and fitting the specially-made limb.

-There are currently no prosthetics courses available in New Zealand, but La Trobe University in Melbourne, Australia has a 4 year Bachelor of Health Sciences and Master of Clinical Prosthetics and Orthotics and have a range of scholarships available for international students.
+There are currently no prosthetics courses available in New Zealand, however La Trobe University in Melbourne, Australia has a 4 year Bachelor of Health Sciences and Master of Clinical Prosthetics and Orthotics.
+They have a range of scholarships available for international students.
 More information can be found by visiting their website.

 It takes more than an education to be a good Prosthetist.
 Other qualities include: